globocom/database-as-a-service/README.md

 ## DB

-We will be using simple-db-migrate to maintain the migrations used by the project.
+DBaaS uses simple-db-migrate to maintain the migrations up-to-date.
 However, for now, you can just run syncdb to create the table structures.
 There is a make shortcut to help you with that

     make db_drop_and_create